Coquitlam is home to one of Canada’s largest Korean communities. As such, it’s also one of the best places in B.C. to order authentic Korean food.

 Korean Style Fried Chicken

-Oz Korean is known for its Korean-style friend chicken.
+Oz Korean is known for its Korean-style fried chicken.
 A popular option is the Bhan-Bhan (meaning “half and half”), with half being the original fried chicken and the other half marinated or seasoned with sweet chili sauce, for example.

 There are many different spices and sweets available, said Kim, including Spicy Soy, Butter Garlic, Snowing or Padak.
 Spicy Soy is a fried chicken mixed with chili oil, spicy green pepper, garlic and dried spicy red pepper.